yankh764/rdoc/README.md

     root # chmod 755 /usr/local/bin/rdoc
     ```

-Note: You can copy the program to wherever you wish but it is recomendded to keep it in your `$PATH`.
+Note: You can copy the program to wherever you wish but it is recomendded to keep it in your **PATH**.

 ## Usage
 * If you did the previous installation steps you can run the program from terminal simply by typing: